 The purpose of this document is to gather all use cases that will be considered in the evaluation of proposed updates to IEEE 802.11 that would decrease the link setup time.
 TGai may determine that some of the use cases contained in this document are required to be satisfied, while others may be desired but optional.
 In any case, no requirements for technical solutions are required to address issues other than those stated or implied by the use cases in the most current version of this document.

-General Methodology
+Use Case Traits for TGai

 The basic use case methodology to be used by TGai is explained in 11-11-0191-00-01ai-Use-Case-Discussion.pptx.
-General use case methodology has four basic elements:Actor(s), Device sets, Goal, and Scenario(s) For TGai, the use cases are somewhat simplified because of the limited scope of the PAR.
+The four basic elements (Actor(s), Device sets, Goal, and Scenario(s)) are simplified in this document because of the limited scope of the PAR.

-Use Case Traits for TGai

 Actors generally define unique characteristics of operators of the devices involved.
 For all cases considered by TGai, the initiator STA and the target ESS are constant.
 The STA may be autonomous or operated by a human, but its relationship to the ESS remains the same.
 If more than one device/person is present in the ESS, that difference should be noted in the description of the scenario.
 Other important factors, such as relationship between STA and the ESS in terms of assumed level of trust and previous history are also best described in the scenario.

 Device sets are the STA, AP, and any other relevant equipment needed to accomplish the intended tasks within the ESS.
 For TGai, the device set of interest is always a STA and an AP.